Joseph7e/HCGS-BASH-tutorial/README.md

 ```
 ## Searching through a file

 **grep** is a tool that allows you to search through a file for a specified string.
-For example if you wanted to find your name in a roster.
+With default settings grep will print all lines from a file that contain the exact string that was searched.

 ```bash